 The Bible tells us that wheat, barley, rye, beans, lentils, millet, and manna were used in making bread.
 Numbers 11:8 tells us that the people ground the manna in mills or beat it in a mortar and baked it in pans and made loaves of bread.
-However, in its prime state God called it bread -(see Exodus 16:4-32).
+However, in its prime state, God called it bread -(see Exodus 16:4-32).
 It appeared as coriander seed -(Exodus 16:31; Numbers 11:7); therefore, the dull white grains were smaller than wheat.
-The Hebrews complained they had not bread, and their souls hated "this light bread" -(Numbers 21:5).
+The Hebrews complained they didn't have bread and that their souls hated "this light bread" -(Numbers 21:5).
 The psalmist called it "the bread of the angels" -(Psalm 78:25).